-Competency based qualifications (CBQs) and Scottish Vocational Qualifications (SVQs) are work-based qualifications, which are based on National Occupational Standards of competence drawn up by representatives from each industry sector.
-They are made up of units - normally between six and ten - which break a job down into separate functions reflecting the different kinds of activities of a job.
-When someone has achieved an SVQ or CBQ, there is a guarantee that they have the skills and knowledge needed to do their job.
+Scottish Vocational Qualifications (SVQs) are work-based qualifications, which are based on National Occupational Standards of competence drawn up by representatives from each industry sector.
+SVQs are made up of units - normally between six and ten - which break a job down into separate functions reflecting the different kinds of activities of a job.
+When someone has achieved an SVQ, there is a guarantee that they have the skills and knowledge needed to do their job.
 Technical and Professional Apprenticeships involve either SVQs, alternative competency based qualifications or appropriate Higher National or Professional qualifications.
 All Scottish Technical and Professional Apprenticeships must contain a relevant SVQ, equivalent competency based qualifications, HN qualification or Professional qualification.